PART 21: SERIOUS MATTERS

 Carrie nodded.
-“Yeah, I found it in the ravine a little over four… no, less than three weeks ago.
+“Yeah, I found the device in the ravine a little over four… no, less than three weeks ago.
 Seems longer, but what with the time travelling, I guess it has been.”

 Julie’s eyes went wide.
 “You… FOUND it?”

 “Not exactly,” Julie admitted warily.
-“I mean, could the thing have been planted there for you to find?”
+“I mean, could the machine have been planted there for you to find?”

 “Oh, possibly,” Carrie said.
 She set her pillow aside.
-“Which reminds me – there could be strange government agent types keeping an eye on things.
-That’s why I didn’t tell you anything!
+“Which reminds me – there could be strange government agent types watching us or something.
+That’s why I didn’t tell you anything.
 It’s probably better if you don’t tell anyone else about the machine either… you understand, right?
 For your own safety?”

 Julie lifted an eyebrow.
 “Right.
 Isn’t the point moot, though?
-You said Luci broke the machine.”
+You said Luci broke the time machine.”

 “Yeah.
-But, maybe not permanently.
+But, maybe not for good.
 I don’t know.
 That girl is so infuriating sometimes, huh?
 You’ve never been sure how to factor her into your plans,” Carrie said, attempting to change the subject.

 “I can understand how troublesome Luci must have been if Frank was involved… speaking of which, are you sure you weren’t being manipulated by him?”